kakato10/UP_2014_2015_SI/9_17.12.2014/README.md

 * client is the name of the client;
 * loyalClients is an array of all loyalClients of our Pizzeria;
+* loyalClientsCount is the count of the loyal clients which are passed to the function;
 * prize is the prize of the order that the client wants to make;

 The function should check if the client is loyal and return true if yes, otherwise false.
 If the client is loyal we should make a 25% discount to the prize of his order.